 During the New Year Festival season (from the 1st to 15th of the Lunar New Year) the following taboos apply:

-The cry of a child is believed to bring bad luck to the family, so parents do their best to keep children from crying by whatever means possible.
+- The cry of a child is believed to bring bad luck to the family, so parents do their best to keep children from crying by whatever means possible.

-Breaking tools or other equipment during this period is associated with a loss of wealth for the coming year; therefore tradesmen and business people in general take great precautions to prevent it.
+- Breaking tools or other equipment during this period is associated with a loss of wealth for the coming year; therefore tradesmen and business people in general take great precautions to prevent it.

-A visit to the hospital during this period is believed to bring illness to the person in question for the duration of coming year; therefore visits to the hospital are avoided, except in cases of extreme emergency.
+- A visit to the hospital during this period is believed to bring illness to the person in question for the duration of coming year; therefore visits to the hospital are avoided, except in cases of extreme emergency.

-Back to Chinese New Year Decoration
+Back to Chinese New Year 2014

-- Chinese New Year Food
+- Chinese New Year 2014

 - Chinese New Year Taboos

-- Chinese New Year (Spring Festival) 2013
+- Best Places to Visit during Chinese New Year

-- Red Envelopes
+- Red Envelopes/Packets (Hongbao)

 - New Year Celebrations

-- New Year Decorations
+- Chinese New Year Gifts Ideas

-- New Year Taboos
+- Chinese New Year Decorations

 - Chinese New Year Date

-- New Year Transport
+- Chinese New Year Paper Cutting